j-e-s-h/sp500-analysis/README.md

 By: J. E. Salgado-Hernández

-Undergraduate project thesis realated to the analysis of the S&P500 Index.
+Undergraduate project thesis related to the analysis of the S&P500 Index.

 ## License